 While reducing carbohydrates, it is equally important to increase daily protein intake at the same time.
-Eating more protein can stave off hunger for longer and speed up your metabolism in the long-term.
-This alone will lead to the ingestion of fewer carbohydrates and calories, leading to weight maintenance, or even weight loss.
+Eating more protein staves off hunger for longer and speeds up your metabolism in the long-term.
+This alone will lead to the ingestion of fewer carbohydrates and calories, leading to potential weight loss.

 How much protein should I eat?

 That said, I highly recommend having a source of protein at every main meal.
 Each meal could range from 15-40 grams depending on gender, activity level and other factors.

 Furthermore, as a general rule of thumb, half of your dinner plate should consist of vegetables and salads, while protein and carbs make up the other half.

 Unfortunately, the reality often is that carbs and protein make up as much as 80% of some people’s dinner plates.
 This is an astronomically high number that is certainly an obstacle to weight loss.

 Weight loss obstacle 7: Medical conditions